Department of Political Science

 James Madison: The Theory and Politics of Republican Government (editor and author) Stanford: Stanford University Press, 2003.

 Chapter 5: “The True Principles of Republican Government”

-Manufactured Responsiveness: An Institutional Explanation of American Electoral History (with Erik J. Engstrom) New York: Cambridge University Press, forthcoming.
+Party Ballots, Reform and the Transformation of America’s Electoral System (with Erik J. Engstrom) New York: Cambridge University Press, forthcoming.

 "Is the Senate More Liberal Than the House?"
 Journal of Politics, May, 1973, pp. 332-363.

 "A Re-evaluation of Black Voting in Mississippi," American Political Science Review, 67, December 1973, pp. 1307-1318.